pytorch/serve/examples/cpp/aot_inductor/bert/README.md

 Then, this example loads model and runs prediction using libtorch.
 The handler C++ source code for this examples can be found [here](src).

+**Note**: Please note that due to an issue in Pytorch 2.2.1 the AOTInductor model can not be placed on a specific GPU through the API.
+This issue is resolved in the PT 2.3 nightlies.
+Please install the nightlies if you want to run multiple model worker on different GPUs.

 ### Setup
 1. Follow the instructions in [README.md](../../../../cpp/README.md) to build the TorchServe C++ backend.